top of page

 1970s Vogue Magazine Diet

 An old Vogue diet , recently shared frequently on social media, has resurfaced: The "Wine and Egg Diet" from 1977 .
 Many people are curious about this diet, and some question whether it's effective in the short term.
 The purpose of this article is neither to defend nor criticize the diet; it is to examine it objectively from a scientific perspective.
-Without delving into fashion trends, historical context, or why people turn to such diets, we will only address the physi
+Without delving into fashion trends, historical context, or why people turn to such diets, we will only address the physiologic

 Superfoods